thomascamminady/alltime_athletics_python/README.rst

 Credits
 -------

-This tool does not take credit for the amazing effort by Peter Larsson, who compiles AlltimeAthletics_.
+This tool does not take credit for the amazing effort by Peter Larsson, who compiles `Alltime Athletics`_.
 Alltime Athletics is an amazing collection of track and field results with a lot of work that must have gone into it.
 Thank you, Peter Larsson.

 The only functionality that this tool provides is to have an easier way to read data from Alltime Athletics.